mirumee/ariadne-website/docs/ariadne-reference.md

 ### Example

-Interface type for search result that defines url field and sets default resolver for it:
+Interface type for search result that can be `User` or `Thread`, that defines the url field and sets default resolver for it:

 ```graphql
 interface SearchResult {